Quantum evolution of mixed states and performance of quantum heat engines: Introduction

 The nano-opto-electro-mechanical systems offer unprecedented opportunities to control light in nanophotonic structures which provides an excellent platform for studying quantum thermodynamics and nano QHEs.
 The optical cavity enhances the radiation pressure force and provides a feedback mechanism which allows one to control the motion of the mechanical resonator at mesoscopic scales, and to investigate the underlying physical mechanisms under a variety of parameter conditions.

 In this paper, we continue the discussion of QHEs by studying specific examples of quantum evolution for which solutions can be obtained analytically.
 We investigate quantum evolution of mixed states using a formalism similar to the Heisenberg representation of quantum mechanics in which the operators incorporate a dependency on time.
 However, in the present treatment, equation of motion for the operators differs from the conventional Heisenberg equation by the time reversal transformation $ t\rightarrow -t$.
 That is operators obey the same evolution equation as the density operator.
 The present formalism is applicable when a mixed state undergoes a unitary evolution.
-That is during evolution the system initially prepared in a mixed state is isolated from the environment.
+That is during evolution, the system, initially prepared in a mixed state, is isolated from the environment.

-First (Secs. \ref{Sec2} and \ref{Sec3}), we analyze two and three coupled harmonic oscillators initially prepared in thermal states at different temperatures.
-We show that such systems exhibit interesting quantum dynamics in which oscillators swap temperatures due to the entanglement induced in the process of energy exchange and yield noise induced coherence.
+First (Sects. \ref{Sec2} and \ref{Sec3}), we analyze two and three coupled harmonic oscillators as well as two-level atoms initially prepared in thermal states at different temperatures.
+We show that such systems exhibit interesting quantum dynamics in which oscillators swap temperatures due to correlations induced in the process of energy exchange and yield noise induced coherence.
 As we show, for this example the state of the system with coherence can be represented as a product of thermal states with different temperatures using collective modes as the basis set.
 As a consequence, one can extract work from a single heat reservoir with coherence in just the same way as if QHE operates between hot and cold thermal baths.